-The type of person appointed as Money Laundering Reporting Officer will depend upon the size of the financial institution and the nature of its business, but he or she should be sufficiently senior to command the necessary authority.
+- 107 The type of person appointed as the Money Laundering Reporting Officer will depend upon the size of the financial institution and the nature of its business, but he or she should be sufficiently senior to command the necessary authority.
 Larger financial institutions may choose to appoint a senior member of their compliance, internal audit or fraud departments.
-In small organisations, it may be appropriate to designate the Chief Executive.
-When several subsidiaries operate closely together within a group, there is much to be said for designating a single Money Laundering Reporting Officer at group level.

-- The Money Laundering Reporting Officer has significant responsibilities.
+In smaller organizations, it may be appropriate to designate the Chief Executive. - The Money Laundering Reporting Officer has significant responsibilities.
 He or she is required to determine whether the information or other matters contained in the transaction report he or she has received gives rise to a knowledge or suspicion that a customer is engaged in money laundering. - In making this judgment, he or she should consider all other relevant information available within the financial institution concerning the person or business to whom the initial report relates.
 This may include a review of other transaction patterns and volumes through the account or accounts in the same name, the length of the business relationship, and reference to identification records held.
-If, after completing this review, he or she decides that the initial report gives rise to a knowledge or suspicion of money laundering, then he or she must disclose this information to the Financial Intelligence Unit. - The "determination" by the Money Laundering Reporting Officer implies a process with at least some formality attached to it, however minimal that formality might be.
-It does not necessarily imply that he or she must give his reasons for negating, and therefore not reporting any particular matter, but it clearly would be prudent, for his or her own protection, for internal procedures to require that only written reports are submitted to him or her and that he or she should record his or her determination in writing. - The Money Laundering Reporting Officer will be expected to act honestly and reasonably and to make his or her determinations in good faith.
+If, after completing this review, he or she decides that the initial report gives rise to a knowledge or suspicion of money laundering, then he or she must disclose this information to the Financial Intelligence Unit. - The "determination" by the Money Laundering Reporting Officer, implies a process with at least some formality attached to it, however minimal that formality might be.
+It does not necessarily imply that he or she must give his reasons for negating, and therefore not reporting any particular matter, but it clearly would be prudent, for his or her own protection, for internal procedures to require that only written reports are submitted to him or her and that he or she should record his or her determination in writing. - 111 The Money Laundering Reporting Officer will be expected to act honestly and reasonably and to make his or her determination in good faith.